govardhan-2007/insurance-claim-validator/README.md

 # 🏥 LLM-Enabled Automated Insurance Claim Validator

 ## 🚀 Project Overview
-**TRAIL BLAZERS** presents an AI-powered solution to streamline healthcare insurance claim validation.
+**TRAIL BLAZZERS** presents an AI-powered solution to streamline healthcare insurance claim validation.
 Our system uses a fine-tuned Large Language Model (LLM) to analyze treatment records, verify them against policy terms, and flag fraudulent or duplicate claims in real time.

 This project was developed for a hackathon under the **Healthcare** theme.